Worldsoul1/ShouMod/README.md

 *Vigor and Harden*: Shou has access to Vigor, a counterpart to Weak, and Harden, a counterpart to Frail.
 Vigor scales all outgoing attack damage from the player by 25%, and Harden scales block and barrier generation by 25%.
 Shou also has access to Resonance, a special status effect that increases the scaling of Vigor and Resonance.

+### Known and/or Suspected Bugs

+* Gemstones currently do not fully display when a card references them.
+* The Status Effect for Scorched Earth mandala does not work.
+* The cards Merchant's Call and Amberblast are capable of softlocking the game when played.

 ## Additional Notes

 Bug reports, card suggestions, balance feedback are appreciated.
 For feedback, post your suggestions in the modding channel in the LBoL Discord(https://discord.gg/kRute8RG).